 Have you ever heard of “fake outrage”?

-Fake outrage is when a small group of people makes a big deal about something that majority of people don't care about all in an attempt to get a rise out of people.
-These fake out-ragers AKA the low minority, can be found in pretty much every topic.
+Fake outrage is when a small group of people makes a big deal about something that the majority of people don't care about all in an attempt to get a rise out of people.
+These fake out-ragers AKA the low minority can be found in pretty much every topic.